Heritage \ Legacy: Through the life of the artist Blanca Galindo.

 This lack of memory or fragmented identity is equated to the fragmented memory of Blanca’s paternal grandmother who will suffer certain episodes of cognitive deterioration.
 This grandmother, the Murcian grandmother, is the one who made the only scarf that Blanca has in the 90’s, when she was little.
 Like many of our grandmothers, they spent years embroidering the typical white flowers in woolen thread in the thick fabric characteristic of the orchard slippers”.

-Through the life of the artist Blanca Galindo, her family relationships and how she rebuilt her legacy.
+We walk through the life of the artist Blanca Galindo, her family relationships and legacy.

 By creation of a garment based on a traditional dress that her grandmother made for Blanca, who now has dementia.